serenedu/faster-new/README.md

-# Faster New File & Folder
+# Quick New File & Folder

 ## Why